hoehermann/purple-gowhatsapp/README.md

 Features which are present in the go-whatsapp version but missing here:

-* Handling errors consistently (currently logged to console only in some places).
 * Geting list of participants in group chat.
 * Support for proxy servers (whatsmeow limitation).